-All students will have opportunities, support, and encouragement to be physically active on a regular basis.

-Foods and beverages served will meet the nutrition recommendations of the U.S. Dietary Guidelines for Americans.

-The Food Services Department / Cook / Registered Dietitian will provide students with access to a variety of nutritious and appealing foods that meet the health and nutrition needs of students.
-Whitney Academy will provide a clean, safe, and pleasant settings and adequate time for students to eat.

-The Medical, Residential, Education and Recreational Therapy staff will provide nutrition education and physical education to foster lifelong habits of healthy eating and physical activity, and will establish linkages between health education and the residential meal program.
+- All students will have opportunities, support, and encouragement to be physically active on a regular basis. - Foods and beverages served will meet the nutrition recommendations of the U.S. Dietary Guidelines for Americans. - The Food Services Department / Cook / Registered Dietitian will provide students with access to a variety of nutritious and appealing foods that meet the health and nutrition needs of students and will provide clean, safe, and pleasant settings and adequate time for students to eat. - The Medical, Residential, Education and Recreational Therapy staff will provide nutrition education and physical education to foster lifelong habits of healthy eating and physical activity, and will establish linkages between health education and the meal program.